vflame6/vflame6.github.io/_posts/2023-03-07-vim-vimrc-settings.md

 These settings control how Vim handles buffers and navigation between them.
 The `set hidden` setting allows files to be hidden when switching buffers, which can be useful for keeping the buffer list tidy.
 The `set wildmenu` setting provides command-line completion for certain commands, and the `set wildmode=list:longest` setting configures tab completion to show the longest common substring of matches.
 The `set wildignore` setting ignores specific patterns when using tab completion in Vim.

-### set hidden
+### hidden

-The `set hidden` command allows you to switch between open files without closing them.
+The [set hidden](https://vim.fandom.com/wiki/Hidden_buffers) command allows you to switch between open files without closing them.
 When a file is hidden, it remains in the background, ready to be switched back to later.

 ### wildmenu

-The `set wildmenu` command provides command-line completion, making it easier to enter commands in Vim.
+The [set wildmenu](https://vim.fandom.com/wiki/Command-line_completion) command provides command-line completion, making it easier to enter commands in Vim.
 When enabled, the command-line will display a menu of available options as you type.
 Press a <kbd>Tab</kbd> key, like in a classic shell.

 ### wildmode

-The `set wildmode=list:longest` command makes the tab completion behave in a way that shows the longest common substring of matches.
+The [set wildmode=list:longest](https://vim.fandom.com/wiki/Command-line_completion) command makes the tab completion behave in a way that shows the longest common substring of matches.

 ### wildignore

-The `set wildignore=.docx,.jpg,.png,.gif,.pdf,.pyc,.exe,.flv,.img,.xlsx` command is used to ignore files or directories when using tab completion in Vim.
+The [set wildignore=.docx,.jpg,.png,.gif,.pdf,.pyc,.exe,.flv,.img,.xlsx](https://vim.fandom.com/wiki/Ignoring_files_during_completion) command is used to ignore files or directories when using tab completion in Vim.
 It can be useful for excluding generated files, object files, or backup files.

 ## User Interface and Behavior

 These settings control the behavior of the Vim user interface.
 The `set nobackup` prevents the creation of backup files.
 The `set belloff=all` setting turns off all bell sounds.
 The `set showmode` setting displays the current mode in the status line, which can be helpful for knowing whether the user is in insert mode or command mode.
 The `set showcmd` setting shows partial commands in progress, which can be helpful for knowing what the user is currently typing.
 The `set mouse=a` setting enables mouse support in Vim, which can be helpful for navigating through large files.

-### set nobackup
+### backup

-The `set nobackup` command prevents Vim from creating backup files when editing files, which can clutter the file system and consume disk space.
+The [set nobackup](https://vim.fandom.com/wiki/Backup_files) command prevents Vim from creating backup files when editing files, which can clutter the file system and consume disk space.

-### set belloff=all
+### belloff

-The `set belloff` command can be used to turn off Vim's bell sounds, which can be distracting when editing text.
+The [set belloff](https://vim.fandom.com/wiki/Turning_off_unwanted_sounds) command can be used to turn off Vim's bell sounds, which can be distracting when editing text.
 The all option disables all bells, including visual bells and beeps.

 ### showmode

-The `set showmode` command displays the current mode (insert, visual, command, etc.) in the status line, making it easier to keep track of which mode you are in.
+The [set showmode](https://vim.fandom.com/wiki/Showing_the_current_mode) command displays the current mode (insert, visual, command, etc.) in the status line, making it easier to keep track of which mode you are in.

 {%
     include image.html